riccardotommasini/kafka-rest-training/README.md

 This repository contains the examples used in class as well as some relevant tutorials found on-line

-In order to avoid confusion, one repository is maintained and branches are used to distinguishes different projects.
+In request to avoid confusion, one repository is maintained and branches are used to distinguishes different projects.

 Master will always refer to an empty project